Frequently Asked Questions

 Is the Workers' Advisers Office part of WorkSafeBC?

-No, the Workers' Advisers Office is a branch of the Ministry of Jobs, Tourism and Skills Training and Minister Responsible for Labour.
+No, the Workers' Advisers Office is a branch of the Ministry of Labour.
 We are independent of WorkSafeBC.

 When I call the Workers' Advisers Office, can you look at my WorkSafeBC claim file?